akouz/HBus/NodeTest/README.md

 # NodeTest

+#### Notes:
-Current revision 1.05
+  * Current revision 1.05
-Note: NodeTest compiled by Lazarus 1.4.2; Cportlaz_v1.0.0 must be installed.
+  * NodeTest compiled by Lazarus 1.4.2; Cportlaz_v1.0.0 must be installed.
+Newer revisions of Lazarus do not work with Cportlaz.

 ## Scope